-7 Quick Questions with Joshua Jakum
+7 Quick Questions With Joshua Jakum

-Joshua Jakum, MD, is a pediatrician in Culpeper.
+Joshua Jakum, MD, is a pediatrician in Culpeper at UVA Health Children's Pediatrics Dominion.
 He cares for children in his community from the time they're newborns through young adulthood.
 By getting to know his patients through preventative care, he hopes to help them achieve better health early in life.

 He shared more about what has shaped his approach to patient care, and why community is so important to him.